westerndigitalcorporation/RISC-V-Linux/README.md

 * Connect the power to the Expansion board only.
 It powers the unleashed board as well.
 * Turn on the Unleashed switch.
 * Turn on the Expansion board switch.
 * Connect to the serial terminal.
 If a display is connected, you should Fedora prompt in a while.
-Once you are done with the initial Fedora setup process in screen, you may have to reboot the system.
+Once you are done with the initial Fedora setup process in the screen, you may have to reboot the system.

 Welcome to RISC-V Fedora Desktop!!